yodrew/yodrew.github.io/_pages/back/faq.md

 But no significant recovery occurs.
 It is merely acceptable or maybe impressive by our lifeway's low standards.

-For full recovery, as with all living functions, nature provides single universal conditions and specific combinations thereof.
+For all living functions, nature provides single universal conditions and specific combinations thereof.
+Physiology doesn't provide options to suit one's tastes.
 We're not talking about which color to paint a house.
-Physiology doesn't provide options to suit one's tastes.

 To breathe, one must have air.
 To heal from major trauma, one must have darkness and associated conditions of profound rest.
-These solutions are available everywhere and work for everyone, even other animals.
-They have no substitutes.
+These solutions have no substitutes.
+They are available everywhere and work for everyone, even other animals.
 Physiology is what it is.
 Post-modernist dogma doesn't alter it one whit.

 We can look at it in the negative as well.
 If this tired statement were true,